MOVES-Mitsubishi UFJ, Citigroup, Societe Generale, Wells Fargo

-June 26 The following financial services industry appointments were announced on Monday.
+June 26 (Reuters) - The following financial services industry appointments were announced on Monday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 The Japanese bank has hired Former Barclays head of leveraged finance Duncan Connellan as managing director of its event finance team in Sydney to lead its expansion in Australia.